jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 #### 3.1 MC68040 as a Bus Driver

 Unlike previous Motorola MC68000 series processors, the MC68040 does not preferentially own the bus.
 It is considered for bus access with all other bus mastering devices on the system.
 Thus, bus arbitration includes the MC68040 when assigning bus ownership, which is given priority over other devices.
-When it is ready to take ownership of the system bus the MC68040 will assert _BR (bus request) to indicate its need to own the system bus.
-When there are no current bus cycles in progress, the arbiter will assert _BG (bus grant) in response so that the MC68040 may begin its bus activities.
-Once _BG is asserted by the arbiter, the MC68040 will assert _BB (bus busy) to indicate ownership of the bus. _BG is asserted until the MC68040 bus access is complete, indicated by negation of _BR.
-While posessing explicit ownership of the bus, the MC68040 may start a bus cycle at any time asserting _BR and _BB.
+When it is ready to take ownership of the system bus the MC68040 will assert **_BR** (bus request) to indicate its need to own the system bus.
+When there are no current bus cycles in progress, the arbiter will assert **_BG** (bus grant) in response so that the MC68040 may begin its bus activities.
+Once **_BG** is asserted by the arbiter, the MC68040 will assert **_BB** (bus busy) to indicate ownership of the bus. **_BG** is asserted until the MC68040 bus access is complete, indicated by negation of **_BR**.
+While posessing explicit ownership of the bus, the MC68040 may start a bus cycle at any time asserting **_BB**.
 The MC68040 is granted implicit ownership of the bus when no other device is requesting, or has been granted, bus ownership.
-In this state, the MC68040 leaves the bus in an undefined state. _BR is negated and _BB is tri-state.
+During implicit ownership of the bus, the MC68040 leaves the bus in an undefined state, while **_BG** is asserted, **_BR** is negated, and **_BB** is tri-state.

 ### 3.1.1 MC68040 Driven PCI Data Cycle